-Insurers can elect to amortize the impact on total capital of the net defined benefit pension plan liability (asset) OCI remeasurements of the current period included in gross Tier 1 capital.
-The amortized amount is the remeasurements of the current period.
-It will be amortized on a straight-line basis over the transition period.
-The amortization period will be eight quarters and will begin on the first day of the current quarter.

-If an insurer elects to amortize remeasurements, the election will be irrevocable and the insurer will continue to amortize remeasurements of subsequent periods.
-The adjustment amount will be reflected on a separate line in Tier 2 capital.
+The amount subject to amortization in each period is the sum of a), b) and c) above.
+It is amortized on a straight-line basis over the amortization period.
+This period will be twelve rolling quarters and begins on the first day of the current quarter.
+The election is irrevocable and the company will continue, in each quarter, to amortize the new impact on available capital in subsequent periods.
+The adjustment amount will be reflected in the other capital items of Tier 2.
 The details of the calculation of the adjustment amount must be disclosed in the Capital Guideline Certification Report.